aaronbloomfield/slp/docs/hw-frameworks.md

 - Django: `http://server/django/mst3k`
     - You *MUST* enter the urls.py rule to make that URL work; see the [Django getting started](django-getting-started.html) ([md](django-getting-started.md)) page for details (specifically, the "Configuring the Django project's URLs" section)

 For any sites that have user authentication, you MUST allow user `kermit` with password `frog` to log in and see any and all features.
 If `frog` doesn't work (it's too short), try `frog1234`.
+(You do this via `python manage.py createsuperuser`).
 For the Rails app, we will also try authenticating `dhh` and `secret`, which is what the tutorial tells you to use (so either one is fine for the Rails app).

 Whether your program is late or not will be determined by the timestamp on the files in your home directory on the course server.